Skip to main content

 Will I be able to use my account straight away?

-• You can access Student Record straight away, although some systems might take slightly longer (up to 48 hours for some) to refresh with your details and be available for you to log in.
+• You can access Student Record straight away, although some systems might take slightly longer (up to 48 hours for some) before you can log in.

 How do I change the password on my account?